Now Is the Ideal Time to Consider What Happens Next

 By Bobby Bennett

 With cyberattacks on the rise, what steps should a healthcare call center take to prevent falling victim?
-First is to recognize it could happen to anyone.
+The first is to recognize it could happen to anyone.
 Do not equate small with safe.
 According to a 2017 Trend Micro online survey, 45 percent of small business owners believe they will never be a target.
-The cyber security firm 4iQ states in its 2019 Identity Breach Report that cybercriminals targeted small businesses with cyber-attacks at an inordinate rate in 2018—up 425 percent over the previous year.
+The cybersecurity firm 4iQ states in its 2019 Identity Breach Report that cybercriminals targeted small businesses with cyber-attacks at an inordinate rate in 2018—up 425 percent over the previous year.

 Ways to Prevent Cyber Attacks